fossid-ab/workbench-api-samples/archive-stale-scans/README.md

 python3 scan_archiver.py --dry-run
 ```

-By default the script looks for scans that haven't been updated in more than 365 days, but that can be overridden.
+A scan is considered stale when it hasn't been updated in more than 365 days, but that can be overridden.

 ```python
 python3 scan_archiver.py --dry-run --days 365